-Time to surgical management of FG is a critical determining factor of mortality, however optimal timing continues to be debated.
-Surgical debridement within 14.35 hours can reduce mortality by 45% in high risk patients.
-However, one study demonstrated diagnostic delays up to 12 days due to non-specific complaints and masked presentations, such as simple cutaneous infections, urinary tract infections, and constitutional symptoms.
-Despite the rapidly progressive infection associated with FG, opportunities for earlier diagnosis and prompt surgical intervention may potentially exist in the non-specific stage of infection.
 Despite presumed delays in presentation due to greater transport times from rural areas to tertiary care centers, our analysis demonstrated no differences in mortality.
 This may reflect efficient interfacility transfers and effective protocols in place at the provincial level.
 It may also suggest that the lengthy prodrome period allows for a negligible difference in transport time depending on the severity of the infection at the time the patient seeks medical attention.
-Another possibility is that in addition to prodrome period, once the patient has reached what would medically be classified as FG, there remains an adequate window of time before the mortality threshold is reached.
-These results may also be due to multifactorial nature of this disease.
-Antibiotics and other forms of medical resuscitation which do not hold the same time constraints as surgical time and can be started prior to transport to a tertiary center may also play a significant role in reducing the impact of delayed operative treatment.
-In fact, multiple studies have suggested that IV antibiotics should be initiated within the first hour following recognition of sepsis or septic shock and increasing delays in time to administration were directly correlated with increase in mortality.
-More interestingly however, is that while time to surgical debridement may be generous in its window of time, we expect that extent of tissue involvement is in direct correlation with time, yet there was also no difference between our rural vs urban populations in need for colostomy or length of stay required for prolonged healing times with more aggressive debridement.
-Our overall mortality rate was 16.5%, which on the lower end of the quoted 10-50%, with rates as high as 88% shown in otherstudies.
-This may also signify that despite our data showing no statistical difference, our population may not have been large enough or sick enough for us to confer any conclusive meaning.
+Another possibility is that, in addition to the prodrome period, once the patient has reached what would medically be classified as FG, there remains an adequate window of time before the mortality threshold is reached.
+These results may also be due to the multifactorial nature of this disease.

+Antibiotics and other forms of medical resuscitation that do not hold the same time constraints as surgical time and can be started prior to transport to a tertiary center could play a significant role in reducing the impact of delayed operative treatment.
+In fact, multiple studies have suggested that intravenous antibiotics should be initiated within the first hour following recognition of sepsis or septic shock, and increasing delays in time to administration were directly correlated with an increase in mortality.
+More interestingly, however, is that we expected the extent of tissue involvement would be in direct correlation with time, yet there was no difference between our rural and urban populations in need for colostomy or in LOS required for prolonged healing times with more aggressive debridement.
+Our overall mortality rate was 16.5%, which is on the lower end of the reported 10-50%; some studies have shown rates as high as 88%.
+Our lower mortality rate may indicate that despite our data showing no statistical difference, our population may not have been large enough or sick enough for us to confer any definitive conclusions.